 These actions will support the ongoing evolution of markets and enable them to take full advantage of low-cost renewables while ensuring that grid operators will be able to manage flexibility and integrate distributed energy resources.
 Today, countries that rely on competitive markets to maintain efficient system operations in the short term-through bilateral physical contracts, power exchanges, or coordinated spot markets-account for 54% of global electricity consumption.
 As China and India complete implementation of their power sector reforms, this share may increase to more than 80%.
-Right now, the application of least-cost dispatch principles in China could save 0.4 Gt $CO_2$ emissions per year by shifting supply from coal to solar.
+Right now, the application of leastcost dispatch principles in China could save 0.4 Gt CO2 emissions per year by shifting supply from coal to solar and wind.
 Global sharing of best practices in electricity market design can be an essential enabler of the clean and flexible electricity systems of the future.
-Existing markets were largely designed in a centralized-resource paradigm, so they are not yet fully effective at integrating cost-effective distributed and customer-sited resources such as energy efficiency, demand response, demandside management, and clean energy portfolios.
-Further, markets can be modified and developed specifically to incent adequate capacity at peak times and innovation in long-duration flexibility resources, which lack revenue incentives in present-day markets.
+Existing markets were largely designed in a centralized-resource paradigm, so they are not yet fully effective at integrating cost-effective distributed and customer-sited resources such as energy efficiency, demand response, demand-side management, and clean energy portfolios.
+Further, markets can be modified and developed specifically to incentivize adequate capacity at peak times and innovation in longduration flexibility resources, which lack revenue incentives in present-day markets.

-How to Accelerate from 5% to 7% Annual Growth in Renewables Supply
+EXHIBIT 22 How to Accelerate from 5% to 7% Annual Growth in Renewables Supply

-LEVERS How do these support progress toward higher Competitive markets: efficient and interated operations Utility business models and procurement: large-scale investments Planning and finance: investment and turnover PATHWAYS Increase renewable supply Widen the use of competitive markets and integrate among them Integrate externality prices into markets Enable voluntary renewables purchasing Require transparent all-source procurements for energy supply Improve integrated resource planning for distributed resources and emerging technologies Provide government and multilateral support to renewables in emerging markets Improve system flexibility and resilience Allow all-source bidding to provide flexibility resources Create a level playing field for nonutility investment in flexibility resources Look ahead to long-term needs for seasonal storage and resilience Manage asset transition Expose all resources to market-based competition Facilitate retirement of uncompetitive assets Smooth capital and labor transitions with securitization of retiring assets and support to affected communities
+How do these s LEVERS upport progress toward higher levels of renew vables penetration?
+Competitive markets: efficient and integrated operations Utility business models and procurement: large-scale investments Planning and finance: investment and turnover AYS Increase renewable supply Widen the use of competitive markets and integrate among them Integrate externality prices into markets Enable voluntary renewables purchasing Require transparent all-source procurements for energy supply Improve integrated resource planning for distributed resources and emerging technologies Provide government and multilateral support to renewables in emerging markets РАТНША Improve system flexibility and resilience Allow all-source bidding to provide flexibility resources Create a level playing field for nonutility investment in flexibility resources Look ahead to long-term needs for seasonal storage and resilience Manage asset transition Expose all resources to market-based competition Facilitate retirement of uncompetitive assets Smooth capital and labor transitions with securitization of retiring assets and support to affected communities